marialyck/SocialData/index.md

 Are you surprised by the result?

 We see that the distribution of accidents clearly rise when rush hour starts, and the majority of accidents happens in the hours from 6 AM to 6PM.

 Well it makes sense does it not?

-There is a lot of people in the road at these hours.
+There is a lot of people on the road at these hours.
+Or at least our logic tells us that's the case.

 Let us dig a little deeper.